roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/README.md

 - The pwnagotchi must already be [`v1.5.5`](https://github.com/evilsocket/pwnagotchi/releases/tag/v1.5.5) properly configured;
 - Perform a complete backup before making any modifications, including every file to be modified.

-> **Important**
-> The following steps were performed on a `Windows` computer using `PuTTY` as SSH client, `FileZilla` as FTP client and the pwnagotchi with a `Waveshare 2.13 V3 e-ink display` running on a `RPI0W`.
->> If you will use it in another fork or hardware, please be aware that you might need to adapt what is shown here

 > **Note**
-> If the folder doesn't specify which screen it was tested on, assume the sprites are for the `waveshare_v3` and similar sizes

-> **Note**
-> Anyone can contribute by making a pull request.
->> Don't limit yourself to just this article, feel free to create your own themes!

-> **Note**
-> This tutorial requires a minimum level of knowledge.

-> **Note**
 > If pwnagotchi updates automatically, this mod must be applied again.

-## :heavy_exclamation_mark::heavy_exclamation_mark:  Disclaimer
-> **Warning**
-> From **roodriiigooo**: The content here is free for use, but it doesn't mean you can use it however you want.
-No author or contributor assumes responsibility for the misuse of this device, project, or any component herein.
-The project and modifications were **developed solely for educational purposes**.
-> Any files, plugins or modifications of this project or original project found here should **not be sold**.
-In the case of use in open projects, videos or any form of dissemination, please remember to give credit to the repository ♥

-> **Warning**
-> Certain content may be protected by copyright, use with caution.

 ## :bookmark_tabs: Get Started